syn-chromatic/thread-manager-rs/README.md

 ## `⌽` Thread Manager
 Thread Manager is a Rust library that provides a simple and efficient way to manage a pool of threads for executing jobs in parallel.

-It is designed to abstract away the complexities of thread management and provides a convenient interface for parallelizing workloads with zero dependencies.
+It is designed to abstract away the complexities of thread management and provides a convenient interface for parallelizing workloads without requiring additional dependencies.

 #### Add to `Cargo.toml`